Luxury Group Travel | 13 Days

 1 – 3

 After a night in modern Osaka, depart by shinkansen, speeding towards historic Western Honshu and stepping into a slower pace Explore geological wonders and dramatic scenery on the Akiyoshidai Plateau and along the jagged coast of the Sea of Japan.

 4 – 5

-Stroll 17th-century samurai and merchant residences in the historic castle towns of Hagi and Tsuwano and see Hagi-yaki pottery made at its source Sample local foods and enjoy an Iwami Kagura masked dance performance.
+Stroll 17th-century samurai and merchant residences in the historic castle town of Hagi and see Hagi-yaki pottery made at its source Sample local foods and learn about washi paper-making.

 In the historic UNESCO-listed Iwami Ginzan silver-mining region, the town of Omori reveals beautifully restored architecture and magical evenings spent in a classic samurai residence, complete with traditional Japanese dinners.

 At Matsue, the original feudal period castle still stands and across Lake Shinji sits Izumo Taisha—the country’s oldest shrine—both architecturally stunning and culturally intriguing View modern art and award-winning gardens at the Adachi Museum.